ignfab/voxatile/docs/usage/parameters/TileTasks.md

 - `window`: [Placeable](Placeables.md) used to render windows.

 #### Required model metadata
+All the below metadata must be expressed in voxel unit.
 - `height`: Height of the building to render (must be a positive integer).
 The height is defined as the distance between the minimum ground altitude and the gutter altitude.
 - `minimum-ground-altitude`: Minimum altitude inside the shape of the model.
 - `ground-floor-altitude`: Ground floor altitude of the model.